lightning-dabbler/to-do-list/README.md

-To-Do-List Wep App
+To-Do List Wep App
 ============
-> A to-do-list web app
+> A to-do list web app

 > Built with a Containerized Flask and MySQL stack